Abby Dowse Bursts Out Of Neon Green Bikini & Sets Instagram On Fire

 “Body goals everyday,” one fan commented.

-Another fan said “body always looks insane in these tanning bikinis.”
+Another fan said, “body always looks insane in these tanning bikinis.”

 “Still in awe of that tan and those curves,” another follower commented.

 Fans who want to see even more of Dowse’s dangerous curves in skimpy bikinis should make sure they’re following her on Instagram.
-Not only does she frequently post sizzling selfies, she also has an entire Instagram story highlight dedicated solely to selfies and short videos of herself in bikinis that she has taken throughout the year.
+Not only does she frequently post sizzling selfies, but she also has an entire Instagram Story highlight dedicated solely to selfies and short videos of herself in bikinis that she has taken throughout the year.